Memuya/PHP-PDO-Database-Query-Class/README.md

 $q = new Query("SELECT * FROM users WHERE id = :id", [':id' => 1]);
 ```

-## 4. Choose a method for you needs
+## 4. Choose a method for your needs

 ### 4.1.
 Return a single row